 Some areas of New York require licensing.
-For example, New York City requires a background check, surety bonds, and an exam.
+For example, NYC requires a background check, New York surety bonds, and an exam.
 You can look at New York City’s main information page and their application to get an idea of what other areas may require.
 NYC’s requirements are required by NYC Admin.
 Code §§ 20-403 and 6 RCNY § 2-233.

 Step 2: Fulfill Pre-Licensing Requirements